starikcetin/Eflatun.SceneReference/README.md

 > **Note**
 > Addressable scenes are only available if addressables support is enabled.

-If we click on the little gear (⚙️) icon to the right of the field, we can see the validation and fix utilities.
+If we click on the little gear (⚙️) icon to the right of the field, a toolbox popup will open that contains the fix utilities.
 For `Scene B` field, we get the following tools:

 ![.assets/toolbox_disabled.png](.assets/toolbox_disabled.png)